Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8A

 Memory Aid

-Real-World Application
+Real-World Example

 Your software-defined radio uses a successive approximation ADC to convert received RF signals to digital.
 The ADC compares the input voltage to reference voltages, setting each bit in sequence from most significant to least significant.
 This provides good accuracy and reasonable speed for SDR applications.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Analog-to-digital conversion, Successive approximation, ADC, Digital conversion
+Analog-to-digital conversion Successive approximation ADC Digital conversion

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8A topic.